kierenadkins/Software-Architecture/docs/decisions/0003-Version-Control-Decisions.md

 Chosen option: Github, because
 Github is the most recognizable and is highly regarded by the software community for version control, providing seamless collaboration.
 Github being user-freindly, having intergrared issue tracking and pull requests with code review functionality makes it a vital choice.
 This being said we can also have repository rules, assuring that new code changes can not be pushed directly to the master branch, but rather undergo a code review from other developers, safegauding the Mainn branch.

+"GitHub's collaboration, code review, merging, and code sharing features make it ideal for bug-free software development.
+Meanwhile, its resources and community help you whenever you get stuck."(Escafit, 2023)

 ### Consequences

 * Good, because Github offers collabration to allow multiple team memembers to work on the product at the same time